British literature: Early 20th century

 The medieval scholar M. R. James wrote highly regarded ghost stories in contemporary settings.

 This was called 'the Golden Age of Detective Fiction'.
 Dame Agatha Christie, a writer of crime novels, short stories and plays, is best remembered for her 80 detective novels and her successful West End theatre plays.
-Other female writers dubbed "Queens of crime" include Dorothy L. Sayers (gentleman detective, Lord Peter Wimsey), Margery Allingham (Albert Campion – supposedly created as a parody of Sayers' Wimsey) and New Zealander Dame Ngaio Marsh (Roderick Alleyn).
-Georgette Heyer created the historical romance genre, and also wrote detective fiction.
+Other female writers in the genre of crime fiction include Dorothy L. Sayers (gentleman detective, Lord Peter Wimsey), Margery Allingham (Albert Campion – supposedly created as a parody of Sayers' Wimsey) and New Zealander Dame Ngaio Marsh (Roderick Alleyn).
+Georgette Heyer created the historical romance genre and also wrote detective fiction.

-A major work of science fiction, from the early 20th century, is A Voyage to Arcturus by Scottish writer David Lindsay, first published in 1920, and was a central influence on C. S. Lewis's Space Trilogy.
+A major work of science fiction from the early 20th century is A Voyage to Arcturus by Scottish writer David Lindsay, first published in 1920, and was a central influence on C.S.
+Lewis's Space Trilogy.

 From the early 1930s to late 1940s, an informal literary discussion group associated with the English faculty at the University of Oxford were The Inklings.
-Its leading members were the major fantasy novelists; J. R. R. Tolkien and C.S.
-Lewis.
-Lewis is known for The Screwtape Letters (1942), The Chronicles of Narnia and The Space Trilogy, while Tolkien is best known as the author of The Hobbit (1937), The Lord of the Rings, and The Silmarillion.
+Its leading members were the major fantasy novelists: J. R. R. Tolkien and C. S. Lewis.
+Lewis is known for The Screwtape Letters (1942), The Chronicles of Narnia and The Space Trilogy, and Tolkien is known as the author of The Hobbit (1937), The Lord of the Rings, and The Silmarillion.

-Later twentieth-century
+Later 20th century

-Among important writers of genre fiction in the second half of the twentieth-century are thriller writer Ian Fleming, creator of James Bond 007.
-Fleming chronicled Bond's adventures in twelve novels, including Casino Royale (1953).
+Among important writers of genre fiction in the second half of the 20th century are thriller writer Ian Fleming, creator of James Bond 007.
+Fleming chronicled Bond's adventures in 12 novels, including Casino Royale (1953).

-In contrast to the larger-than-life spy capers of Bond, John le Carré was an author of spy novels who depicted a shadowy world of espionage and counter-espionage, and his best known novel The Spy Who Came in from the Cold (1963), is often regarded as one of the greatest in the genre.
+In contrast to the larger-than-life spy capers of Bond, John le Carré was an author of spy novels who depicted a shadowy world of espionage and counter-espionage, and his best known novel The Spy Who Came in from the Cold (1963) is regarded as prominent in the genre.

-Frederick Forsyth writes thriller novels and Ken Follett writes spy thrillers as well as historical novels, notably The Pillars of the Earth (1989).
+Frederick Forsyth writes thriller novels, and Ken Follett writes spy thrillers as well as historical novels, notably The Pillars of the Earth (1989).

 War novels include Alistair MacLean thriller's The Guns of Navarone (1957), Where Eagles Dare (1968), and Jack Higgins' The Eagle Has Landed (1975).
 Patrick O'Brian's nautical historical novels feature the Aubrey–Maturin series set in the Royal Navy.

 Ronald Welch's Carnegie Medal winning novel Knight Crusader is set in the 12th century and gives a depiction of the Third Crusade, featuring the Christian leader and King of England Richard the Lionheart.
 Nigel Tranter also wrote historical novels of celebrated Scottish warriors; Robert the Bruce in The Bruce Trilogy.

 The murder mysteries of both Ruth Rendell and P. D. James are popular crime fiction.